 - Create an aromatics sachet by wrapping 2 thyme sprigs, 3 parsley sprigs, 6 black peppercorns, and 1 bay leaf in cheesecloth and tying it with twine.

-- Sprinkle 1 tablespoon of salt over the turkey, then cover it completely with water.
+- Sprinkle 1 tablespoon of salt over the turkey, then cover it with water.
 (It should take 12-14 cups).

 - Season with salt and pepper to taste.
 Cool and refrigerate for 3-4 days or freeze for months.